 What it means to be a skeptic

-Michael Frank: I want to define some terms and let’s state the obvious:
+Michael Frank: I want to start by defining some terms and let’s state the obvious:

 What does it mean to be a skeptic?